 Leslie Sacks passed away in 2013.
 With over three-decades in the art world, his legacy now lives on through the singular venue at Leslie Sacks Gallery.
 With a venerable history and reputation the gallery continues its well-established exhibition program and unrivaled inventory of Post-War and Contemporary works on paper and editions.
-This is complimented by a special collection of Modern master works, as was Leslie Sacks’ deep passion as both a collector and a dealer.
+This is complemented by a special collection of Modern master works, as was Leslie Sacks’ deep passion as both a collector and a dealer.

 Leslie Sacks Gallery is a member of the International Fine Print Dealers Association (IFPDA), Art Dealers Association of California (ADAC) and Fine Art Dealers Association (FADA).
 The gallery participates in major art fairs including Art Miami, and the IFPDA Print Fair in New York and Miami.